gregorej/vala-intellij-plugin/README.md

 Vala Language plugin for Intellij
 ====================

-Still under constructor, not even Alpha yet.
+Still under construction!

-I would appreciate any help on that.
+I would appreciate any help on this plugin.

 About language itself: https://wiki.gnome.org/Projects/Vala

 How to build
 ------------------
+*Note* this instructions may seem complex but they really are quite simple.
+Also, most of them need to be done once.

   1. Install Grammar-Kit plugin for Intellij
   2. Import Vala plugin sources as new Intellij project (in other words, create new project from sources).
 When you do this, choose Intellij plugin project type.